openedx/edx-documentation/en_us/developers/source/public_sandboxes.rst

 Logging In To Sandbox Accounts
 ==============================
-To log in to the sandbox for a language, you supply the language code in the username as follows:
+To log in to the sandbox for a language, you supply the language code in the username as follows.

 * username: LANGUAGE_CODE@example.com
 * password: edx

-So if you are working on Chinese (China), you'll log in with these credentials:
+So if you are working on Chinese (China), you log in with these credentials.

 * username: zh_CN@example.com
 * password: edx

-This user account has Course Staff privileges so that you can test Studio and instructor-specific pages in the LMS.
+This user account has Staff privileges so that you can test Studio and the Instructor Dashboard pages in the LMS.

 You can also make new student-level user accounts, which is useful for verifying translations within the registration flow.